Tuples are an essential data structure in Python, offering a convenient way to store ordered and immutable data collections.

 Tuple Methods

-Tuple has following built-in methods:
+Tuple has the following built-in methods:

 count()